Integration of payment methods

 What is better for e-commerce: Stripe or PayPal?

 When it comes to e-commerce, both PayPal and Stripe seem to be viable options.
-Which one you choose depends on your business needs, target audience, and desired checkout experience.
+Which one you choose depends on business needs, target audience, and desired checkout experience.
 Stripe is generally better for businesses that need customization and feature-rich payment solutions and have the technical resources to support it.
 It offers a more tailored checkout experience and additional tools.
 PayPal, on the other hand, is a widely-recognized brand and it’s rather easy to integrate.
 This makes it better for businesses that prioritize ease of use, quick setup, and leveraging consumer trust.

 What are international fees for PayPal vs Stripe?